 Words of Remembrance

 Some families wish to have a family member or friend offer words of remembrance in honor of the person who died.
 This is best done at the funeral home during the wake service or afterward at a reception.
 However, words of remembrance may also be given at the church during the funeral service after the homily.
 If this option is chosen, one person should be identified as the one to offer Words of Remembrance.
 It is helpful to have them written out.
 The words of remembrance may last no longer than five minutes.

 Program for Mass

-We hope that through our service at this very difficult time, you will find in St. Columbkille Catholic Community a vital support and great testimony of how our Christian spirituality makes a difference.
+We hope that through our service during this very difficult time, you will find in the St. Columbkille Catholic Community vital support and great testimony of how our Christian spirituality makes a difference.
 If you are not already a parishioner, perhaps you and your family members would consider joining our Parish family to guide you to the path of growing in faith.